LTU-Actor/Vehicle-GEM/doc/StartingTheSystem.md

 drive-by-wire system must be activated:
 - Once per power cycle, the DBW button will blink, meaning the steering wheel needs to be calibrated.
 Center the wheels, then click the button to let it know where center is.
+The DPW button should stop blinking.
 - Click the button to toggle between autonomous/manual control.
 You will feel the steering wheel tense up  when in autonomous mode.
 - The button should light up red when in autonomous mode.
 If not, then this is an issue with the ROS nodes, saying that the DBW system is not detecting any direction commands.
+If this is the case, the car will need to be restarted.

+  ### Shutting Down the Vehicle

+  - Power off the main PC
+  - Turn off the vehicle ignition
+  - Switch off the inverter
+  - Leave the battery charger on in the 20A state
+  - Plug in vehicle